ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Like all other Properties, Connection Priority is copied to the new Connection when calling Clone(), but it is not entangled: Changing Connection Priority on one Connection does not change it on the other Connections in the same Connection Group.

-Message Framers are also "copied" when calling Clone: a cloned Connection has the same Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state, if necessary.
+The stack of Message Framers associated with a Connection are also copied to the cloned Connection when calling Clone.
+In other words, a cloned Connection has the same stack of Message Framers as the Connection from which they are Cloned, but these Framers may internally maintain per-Connection state, if necessary.